-30.2 Scope of the estimates.
+30.2 What is the scope of the policy estimates?

 (a) Presidential policy estimates for CY and BY.

 (1) Regular annual estimates.
 Your regular annual estimates must reflect all requirements anticipated at the time of budget submission, and should cover: